axelvaldez/radical-companies/_posts/Blog/2022-08-26-removing-a-huge-pain-salaries.markdown

   <h1>Elimninate Salaries</h1>
    <p>You can&rsquo;t eliminate salaries.
 People have to pay their bills on a regular basis and they have to know how much they are going to take home so they can plan.
 People need a predictable and regular income (PRI).
 But, how to do this unless it's already budgeted?</p>
    <p>Well, we already know what people are bringing in: we know their contributios and based on that we can calculate what their piece of this revenue is.
-We now need to know what they need to take home on regular basis, so we ask them (WHAT!?).
+We now need to know what they need to take home on regular basis.
+So we ask them (WHAT!?).
 The difference, if there is any, has to come out of somewhere.
 Given that there is no magic or a trunk full of treasure, we now know what it takes to be ready.
 So we'll go to a proverbial bank and borrow a few months&rsquo; worth of PRI.
 For example, if 10 people need $10,000 per week, then for a six month PRI fund we need to borrow $260,000 for the PRI fund,
     <div style="text-align:center; ">
      <img
       src="/assets/img/pri-fund-260000.svg"